b0906/Charity-Funding-Predictor/README.md

 * Create an output layer with an appropriate activation function.
 * Check the structure of the model.
 * Compile and train the model.
-* Create a callback that saves the model's weights every five epochs.
 * Evaluate the model using the test data to determine the loss and accuracy.
 * Save and export my results to an HDF5 file.
 Name the file AlphabetSoupCharity.h5.